 Ariane Vera was born in Munich, south of Germany, with Argentinian & Spanish roots.
 She took cello and ballet classes before picking up the guitar at 13 years.
 At the age of 15, she won competitions and local music awards and shared her music at events and festivals, amongst others the Pop Open Stuttgart 2010.

-Shortly after graduating, she won the Welcome To Europe Songcontest 2017 with her single Tolerance, and has been seen in the local media sharing her message of a more open and tolerant word.
-Within the following months, she traveled to Mexico where she spoke at a TEDxYouth conference on climate change and women empowerment, followed by a talk at TEDx Freiburg on the power of words to create a more equal world.
+Only one week after graduation, Ariane won the Welcome To Europe Songcontest 2017 with her single Tolerance, followed by numerous appearances in the local media sharing her message of a tolerant world.
+A few months later, she traveled to Mexico where she spoke at a TEDxYouth conference on climate change and women empowerment.
+In December that year, she hosted yet another talk at TEDx Freiburg focusing on the power of words to create a more equal world.

 During a longer stay in Mendoza, Argentina, she got to see the effects of climate change first hand and shared the controversial story of soy plantations in Argentina and the power of conscious decisions in everyday life at her third TEDx conference at TEDxMetzingen.

 She performed at the European Parliament during the European Youth Festival in June 2018, before following her intuition and heart, moving to Mexico in November 2018.
-There, she has been focusing fully on her career as artist and creator, whilst her work for raising awareness about climate change, gender equality and tolerance continued.
+There, she has been focusing fully on her career as artist and creative entrepreneur, continuing to share her message of tolerance & kindness.

-After having visited coffee plantations in Chiapas, the south of Mexico, and having become witness of the devastating effects of changing temperatures, she founded an initiative in Aguascalientes in collaboration with baristas, cafés, and coffee traders to promote the conscious consumption of coffee.
+In May 2019, Ariane visited coffee plantations in Chiapas, the south of Mexico.
+Having become witness of the devastating effects of changing temperatures, she founded an initiative in Aguascalientes in collaboration with baristas, cafés, and coffee traders to promote the conscious consumption of coffee.

-Ariane Vera visited a school in Uganda in June 2019 as part of a music project of her former school in Ostfildern, Germany, a memory she holds dearly and one that continues to inspire her work and art.
+In June 2019, Ariane Vera visited a school in Uganda as part of a music project of her High School in Ostfildern, Germany.
+The visit to the African Continent is a memory she holds dearly and one that continues to inspire her work and art.